solo-io/workshops/gloo-edge/gloo-edge/README.md

 Let's try again in incognito window using the second user's credentials:

 ```
-/opt/google/chrome/chrome --incognito $(glooctl proxy url --port https)/get
+/opt/google/chrome/chrome --incognito $(glooctl proxy url --port https)/productpage
 ```

-If you open the browser in incognito and login using `user2/password` credentials, you will not be able to access since the user's email ends with `@example.com`:
+If you open the browser in incognito and login using `user2`  /  `password` credentials, you will not be able to access since the user's email ends with `@example.com`:

-## Lab 5: Observability
+## Lab 7: Observability

 ### Metrics